dsv27/docker-spark-cluster/README.md

 This will create the following docker images:

-* spark-base:2.3.1: A base image based on java:alpine-jdk-8 wich ships scala, python3 and spark 2.3.1
+* spark-base:latest: A base image based on java:alpine-jdk-8 wich ships scala, python3 and spark 2.4.7

-* spark-master:2.3.1: A image based on the previously created spark image, used to create a spark master containers.
+* spark-master:latest: A image based on the previously created spark image, used to create a spark master containers.

-* spark-worker:2.3.1: A image based on the previously created spark image, used to create spark worker containers.
+* spark-worker:latest: A image based on the previously created spark image, used to create spark worker containers.

-* spark-submit:2.3.1: A image based on the previously created spark image, used to create spark submit containers(run, deliver driver and die gracefully).
+* spark-submit:latest: A image based on the previously created spark image, used to create spark submit containers(run, deliver driver and die gracefully).

 ## Run the docker-compose